 Kennedy had already ordered the Air Force to remove the military lettering in favor of the simple United States of America.
 And he told Loewy he liked blue.

 Loewy chose two blues: slate and cyan.
 He left the underside of the fuselage silver and added the presidential seal near the nose, a large American flag to the tail, and the words “United States of America” in capital letters using the Caslon typeface.

 The First Lady had a hand in designing the interior of the plane.
-Kennedy had his own entrance, a pale blue rug with an American eagle in the center of an oval with 13 stars, a customized bed, a stateroom, a conference room and glassware from Tiffany's.
+She made sure the president had his own entrance, a customized bed, a stateroom, a conference room, glassware from Tiffany’s and a pale blue rug with an American eagle in the center of an oval with 13 stars,

 Air Force One to this day carries the Loewy design.
 In 1964, Loewy designed the memorial stamp commemorating John F. Kennedy.

 In 2018, President Donald Trump said he wanted to do away with ‘Jackie Kennedy blue‘ and have Air Force One painted in bolder colors.

 Trump then continued his campaign to redesign the airplane.
 In June 2019, he showed off a new model of the airplane in the Oval Office.
 Critics said the paint job resembled that of his private jet.
 Then the House passed an amendment requiring the president to get congressional permission to make changes “relating to aircraft paint scheme, interiors, and livery.”

 Read more about style in the 1960s here.
 This story was updated in 2022.